Employment Lawyer

 What's the most prevalent issue in employment law today?

-Asked by homerCON over 12 years ago
+Asked by homerCON almost 13 years ago

 Worker misclassification, whether deeming certain individuals consultants (to avoid paying benefits) or labeling employees who do not qualify as exempt (to avoid paying overtime) is a hot topic today, and, for this reason, the government is increasingly cracking down on these practices.
 Consultants must have control over their work assignment, and some employers today are hiring people as consultants even though they are essentially employees who take direction from the employer.
 This avoids employer responsibility for paying benefits that employees would otherwise receive.
 By labeling an employee who is not an administrator, executive or professional as "exempt," an employer can avoid paying overtime to employees.
 This, too, is an increasing problem.
 It should be stated that part of this problem is that who is exempt and who is not exempt is not always clear.
 However, in a majority of cases, the delineation is not ambiguous.